skyportal/kowalski/readme.md

 It also executes user-defined filters based on the augmented alert data and posts the filtering results to a [`SkyPortal`](https://skyportal.io/) instance.
 - Kowalski is containerized using `Docker` software and orchestrated with `docker-compose` allowing for simple and efficient deployment in the cloud and/or on-premise.
+However, it can also run without Docker especially for development purposes.

 ## Interacting with a `Kowalski` instance